 In fact, the average store-bought brand of peanut butter, both creamy and chunky styles, contains around 190 to 200 calories per serving, which is only 2 tablespoons.
 It doesn’t take long for that to add up by the spoonful.

 One issue when it comes to kids, Dr. Bruemmer adds, is how too much peanut butter could help contribute to childhood obesity.
-Around 70% of American adults are either overweight or obese, according to the CDC, and one in five kids in the United States has prediabetes.
+Around 70% of American adults are either have overweight or obesity, according to the CDC, and one in five kids in the United States has prediabetes.

 “Both the amount of food and the types of food being consumed by kids is concerning.
 It’s a lot of ultra-processed food being consumed,” he says.